 Bullying is when someone repeatedly and on purpose says or does mean or hurtful things to another person who has a hard time defending himself or herself.
-Bullying can take many forms, such as hitting, verbal harassment, spreading false rumors, not letting someone be part of the group, and sending nasty messages on a cell phone or over the Internet.
+Bullying can take many forms, such as hitting, verbal harassment, spreading false rumors, not letting someone be part of the group (exclusion), and sending hurtful or intimidating messages on a cell phone or over the Internet.